brannondorsey/rust-incompatible-transitive-dependencies/README.md

 ```

 Notice how `npm` has resolved separate incompatible versions of the har-validator package?
-The former is the one we explicitly required and the later is the one request needs.
-Each resides in a separate location in `node_modules/` and can be accessed by our project at runtime.
+The former is the one we explicitly required and the later is the one `request` needs.
+Each resides in a separate location in `node_modules/` and can be accessed by the project at runtime.

+## References and further reading

+* The [Dependency Resolution](https://doc.rust-lang.org/cargo/reference/resolver.html) chapter of the Cargo book, particularly the section on [version incompatibility hazards](https://doc.rust-lang.org/cargo/reference/resolver.html#version-incompatibility-hazards).
+* The "Dependency Resolution with multiple versions?" [question](https://users.rust-lang.org/t/dependency-resolution-with-multiple-versions/81936) on the Rust language users forum (which was part of the motivation to create this example repo).